snowplow/documentation/docs/collecting-data/collecting-from-own-applications/unity-tracker/event-tracking/index.md

     .Build());
 ```

-#### Track unstructured events with `Track(Unstructured)`
+#### Track self-describing events with `Track(SelfDescribing)`

-Custom unstructured events are a flexible tool that enable Snowplow users to define their own event types and send them into Snowplow.
+Custom self-describing events are a flexible tool that enable Snowplow users to define their own event types and send them into Snowplow.

-When a user sends in a custom unstructured event, they do so as a JSON of name-value properties, that conforms to a JSON schema defined for the event earlier.
+When a user sends in a custom self-describing event, they do so as a JSON of name-value properties, that conforms to a JSON schema defined for the event earlier.

-Use `Track(Unstructured)` to track a custom event which consists of a name and an unstructured set of properties.
+Use `Track(SelfDescribing)` to track a custom event which consists of a name and an self-describing set of properties.
 This is useful when:

 - You want to track event types which are proprietary/specific to your business (i.e. not already part of Snowplow), or
 - You want to track events which have unpredictable or frequently changing properties